Bernard Bolzano: Introduction to Wissenschaftslehre

 Bolzano begins his work by explaining what he means by theory of science, and the relation between our knowledge, truths and sciences.
 Human knowledge, he states, is made of all truths (or true propositions) that men know or have known.
 However, this is a very small fraction of all the truths that exist, although still too much for one human being to comprehend.
 Therefore, our knowledge is divided into more accessible parts.
 Such a collection of truths is what Bolzano calls a science (Wissenschaft).
-It is important to note that not all true propositions of a science have to be known to men; hence, this is how we can make discoveries in a science.
+Not all true propositions of a science have to be known to men; hence, this is how we can make discoveries in a science.

 To better understand and comprehend the truths of a science, men have created textbooks (Lehrbuch), which of course contain only the true propositions of the science known to men.
 But how to know where to divide our knowledge, that is, which truths belong together?
 Bolzano explains that we will ultimately know this through some reflection, but that the resulting rules of how to divide our knowledge into sciences will be a science in itself.
 This science, that tells us which truths belong together and should be explained in a textbook, is the Theory of Science (Wissenschaftslehre).